The Ultimate Guide to a Successful Headshots Photoshoot

 Remote headshots exist because hybrid teams are now the default.
 Global hiring, last-minute PR requests, and distributed workforces mean not everyone can be in NYC.
 The CLOS App runs guided sessions with locked framing and lighting templates.
 Users book a time, follow the prompts, and files go straight to our editors.
 We apply the same color grading and retouching as studio work so remote images sit seamlessly on a company page.

-A recent example: remote headshots for 15 new hires across three time zones in a single week.
+A recent example: remote headshots for new hires across multiple time zones in a single week.
 Each person scheduled a 15-minute slot, followed the app guidance, and uploaded their files.
 Our team retouched and delivered final images within three business days.
-The HR director said it was the smoothest onboarding batch they had done in two years.
+The HR director said it was the smoothest onboarding batch they had done in years.

 Remote sessions often begin around USD 100 per person, making them accessible for large teams or quick individual updates.